Perturbation of mass accretion rate, associated acoustic geometry and stability analysis: The basic constructions

 where $\zeta(r)$ is independent of fluid variables.
 We substitute from here the expression for $H_{\theta}$ into the expression for $\beta$ appearing below Eq.~(\ref{e22}), to get

 which is always positive, since $\frac43\leq\gamma\leq \frac53$~\cite{weinberg}.
-Hereafter, we shall always consider $\beta\geq 0$, where the equality hold for the conical and the constant height models, since none of them depends upon the flow variables.
+Hereafter, we shall always consider $\beta\geq 0$, where the equality holds for the conical and the constant height models, since none of them depends upon the flow variables.